 Annemarie graduated from the University of Queensland in 1985 (MBBS), the University of Sydney in 1997 (PhD) and she has Fellowship of the Royal Australian College of Physicians (FRACP, 1992) and an MBA from the Australian Graduate School of Management (2004).
 She has held positions in hospital management, clinical service delivery planning and workforce and vocational training with the NSW Department of Health.
 Annemarie has been a long term advocate for quality post-graduate training and she has taught medical students since 1997.

-Professor Gregory Kolt is the Dean of Science and Health and Professor of Health Science at Western Sydney University.
+Professor Gregory Kolt is the Dean of Health Sciences, Professor of Health Science, Provost - Campbelltown Campus, and Lead Dean - Foreign Relations at Western Sydney University, Australia.

-Professor Kolt has an academic background that spans several disciplines including psychology, physiotherapy, sport and exercise science, and education.
-He holds a PhD in Psychology and has worked extensively in academic and practice settings.
-His research achievements are recognised internationally with over $5 million of research grant funding and the publication of several books and over 120 journal publications.
-Professor Kolt's leadership of Science and Health at Western Sydney University has contributed to the significant expansion and strengthening of these areas at the University.
+Professor Kolt has an academic background that spans several disciplines including psychology, physiotherapy, and education.
+He holds a PhD in Psychology, is a Registered Psychologist, and has worked extensively in academic, research, and practice settings in Australia and New Zealand.
+His research achievements are recognised internationally with around $5.75 million of external research grant funding and the publication of several books and book chapters, and over 180 journal publications (Scopus H-Index 40, Google H-Index 56).